SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 You can include a generic where clause on an associated type.
-For example, suppose you wanted to make a version of ``Container`` that accepts a ranged of indexes it its subscript and returns a subcontainer --- similar to how ``Collection`` works in the standard library.
+For example, suppose you wanted to make a version of ``Container`` that includes an iterator, like what the ``Sequence`` protocol uses in the standard library.
 Here's how you write that:

+.. testcode:: associatedTypes-iterator

+   -> protocol Container {
+         associatedtype Item
+         mutating func append(_ item: Item)
+         var count: Int { get }
+         subscript(i: Int) -> Item { get }
+   ---
+         associatedtype Iterator: IteratorProtocol where Iterator.Element == Item func makeIterator() -> Iterator
+      }

+..
+Adding makeIterator() to Container lets it conform to Sequence, although we don't call that out here.

+The generic where clause on ``Iterator`` requires that the elements used by the iterator must have the same item type as the container's items, regardless of what type the iterator  is.
+The ``makeIterator()`` function provides access to a container's iterator.

+..
+This example requires SE-0157 Recursive protocol constraints which is tracked by rdar://20531108

+    that accepts a ranged of indexes it its subscript and returns a subcontainer ---
+    similar to how ``Collection`` works in the standard library.

     .. testcode:: associatedTypes-subcontainer

        -> protocol Container {
              associatedtype Item
              associatedtype SubContainer: Container where SubContainer.Item == Item

              mutating func append(_ item: Item)
              var count: Int { get }
              subscript(i: Int) -> Item { get }
              subscript(range: Range<Int>) -> SubContainer { get }
           }

     The generic where clause on ``SubContainer`` requires that the subcontainer must have the same item type as the container has, regardless of what type the subcontainer is.
-The original container and the subcontainer could be represented by the same type or by different types.
+    The original container and the subcontainer
+    could be represented by the same type or by different types.
     The new subscript that accepts a range uses this new associated type as its return value.

 For a protocol that inherits from another protocol, there are two ways you can add a constraint